wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-unauthorized-processes-netcat.rst

         # systemctl restart wazuh-agent

 #.
-Install Netcat and required dependencies on the CentOS 8 agent endpoint.
+Install Netcat and required dependencies on the CentOS 8 endpoint.

     .. code-block:: console